open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 and strive to produce a format that is usable by profilers of this nature without sacrificing their guarantees.

-Similar to other Otel signals, we target production environments.
-Thus, the profiling signal must be implementable with low overhead and conforming to Otel-wide runtime overhead / intrusiveness and wire data size requirements.
+Similar to other OpenTelemetry signals, we target production environments.
+Thus, the profiling signal must be implementable with low overhead and conforming to OpenTelemetry-wide runtime overhead / intrusiveness and wire data size requirements.

 ## Promoting Cloud-Native best practices with Profiling